-The following table summarizes the estimated payments to be made to Mr. Lynch and Mr. Winters under the terms of their employment agreements in the event of a termination of employment without cause or for good reason in connection with a change in control, upon resignation, or death.
-In accordance with SEC regulations, the following table does not include any amount to be provided to a Named Executive Officer under any arrangement that does not discriminate in scope, terms, or operation in favor of the Named Executive Officer and that are available generally to all salaried employees.
+The following table summarizes the estimated payments to be made to Messrs.
+Cross, Lynch, and Winters under the terms of their employment agreements in the event of a termination of employment without cause or for good reason in connection with a change in control, upon resignation, or death.
+For a description of the actual payments and benefits provided to Mr. Mitchell in connection with his departure, see "Employment Agreements - David Mitchell" above.
+In accordance with SEC regulations, the following table does not include any amount to be provided to a Named Executive Officer under any arrangement that does not discriminate in scope, terms, or operation in favor of the Named Executive Officer and that is available generally to all salaried employees.
 Also, the following table does not duplicate information already provided in the outstanding equity awards at fiscal year-end table, except to the extent the amount payable to the Named Executive Officer would be enhanced by the termination event.
 The amounts in the following table are hypothetical and based on SEC regulations.
 Actual payments will depend on the circumstances and timing of any termination.

-In accordance with SEC regulations, for purposes of the quantitative disclosure in the following table, we have assumed the termination took place on December 31, 2019 under the terms of the current employment agreements, and the price per share of our common stock is the closing price of our Class A common stock as reported on The Nasdaq Global Market on December 31, 2019, or \$38.21.
+In accordance with SEC regulations, for purposes of the quantitative disclosure in the following table, we have assumed the termination took place on December 31, 2020 under the terms of the current employment agreements, and the price per share of our common stock is the closing price of our Class A common stock as reported on The Nasdaq Global Market on December 31, 2020, or \$162.09.
+All amounts are presented in whole dollars.

-Termination by Company Without Cause or by Employee for Good Reason, each in
+Termination by Company

+Without Cause or by Employee

+for Good Reason, each in

+Connection with a Change in

-NEO Benefits and Payments upon Termination connection with a Change in Control (\$) Voluntary Termination (\$) Death (\$)
+NEO Benefits and Payments upon Termination Connection with a Change in Control Voluntary Termination Death

+Eric Cross (1)

+Severance Payment 200,000

+Acceleration of Equity Awards 4,181,274

+Insurance Benefits 13,283

+Total: 4,394,557

 Mark Lynch

 Severance Payment 200,000

-Acceleration of Equity Awards 3,748,417
+Acceleration of Equity Awards 10,795,544

-Insurance Benefits 9,381
+Insurance Benefits 9,334

-TOTAL: 3,957,798
+Total: 11,004,878

 Christopher Winters

 Severance Payment 175,000

-Acceleration of Equity Awards 2,452,877
+Acceleration of Equity Awards 4,713,746

-Insurance Benefits 9,101
+Insurance Benefits 9,055

-TOTAL: 2,636,978
+Total: 4,897,801